(as amended November 2022)

 Nothing herein contained shall be construed to empower the Board of Trustees to divest itself of responsibility for, or legal control of, the investments, properties, and contracts of the Society.

 Section 1.
-There shall be eight editorial committees as follows: committees for the Bulletin, for the Proceedings, for the Colloquium Publications, for the Journal, for Mathematical Surveys and Monographs, for Mathematical Reviews; a joint committee for the Transactions and the Memoirs; and a committee for Mathematics of Computation.
+There shall be nine editorial committees as follows: committees for the Bulletin, for the Colloquium Publications, for Communications, for the Journal, for Mathematical Reviews, for Mathematical Surveys and Monographs, for Mathematics of Computation; for the Proceedings, and a joint committee for the Transactions and the Memoirs.

 Section 2.
 The size of each committee shall be determined by the Council.

 Section 1.
-The Council shall consist of fifteen members at large and the following ex officio members: the officers of the Society specified in Article I, except that it shall include only one associate secretary, the chairman of each of the editorial committees specified in Article III, any former secretary for a period of two years following the terms of office, and members of the Executive Committee (Article V) who remain on the Council by the operation of Article VII, Section 4.
+The Council shall consist of fifteen members at large and the following ex officio members: the officers of the Society specified in Article I, one representative from each of the editorial committees specified in Article III, any former secretary for a period of two years following the terms of office, and members of the Executive Committee (Article V) who remain on the Council by the operation of Article VII, Section 4.